LEXtoday City Guide Live Banner

 Nearby: Spindletopp + Red State BBQ

 Spanning over 1,200 acres, the Kentucky Horse Park is an international equestrian competition venue, home to a working horse farm, and museums.
-Here you can see world class competition, the towering draft horses, or hit the trails on horse or foot.
+Here you can see world class competition and towering draft horses, or hit the trails on horse or foot.
 Be sure to stop by during the holiday season for Southern Lights.

 Mary Todd Lincoln House